 If you click through to a particular device, you can see its boot and sign-in history.
 The history helps you determine if the issue is a regression and when it might have occurred.

 While there are many articles on how to optimize Group Policies performance, you may choose to migrate to cloud-management instead.
-Migrating to cloud-management allows you to use Intune security baselines and the soon-to-be-released Policy Analytics tool.
+Migrating to cloud-management allows you to use Intune security baselines and Group Policy analytics.